 Credit risk is the risk of an unexpected loss if a customer or third party to a financial asset fails to meet its contractual obligations.
-The Group sells approximately 97.7% (2012: 98.4%) of its gold to one creditworthy customer, CNG, and approximately 44.8% (2012: Nil) of its copper concentrate and other by-product to a CNG's subsidiary for the years ended December 31, 2013 and exposes the Group to concentration of credit risk.
+The Group sold approximately 100% (2013: 97.7%) of its gold to one creditworthy customer, CNG, and approximately 6% (2013: 44.8%) of its copper concentrate and other by-product to a CNG's subsidiary for the year ended December 31, 2014 and exposes the Group to concentration of credit risk.
 The failure of these customers to make required payments could have a negative impact on the Group's results.
-The Group manages this risk by demanding upfront payment from CNG and set up monitoring procedures to ensure that follow-up action is taken for timely settlement of receivables from the CNG's subsidiary.
+The Group manages this risk by demanding upfront payment from CNG and has set up monitoring procedures to ensure that follow-up action is taken for timely settlement of receivables from the CNG's subsidiary.

-The Group's cash and short-term bank deposits are held in limited number of large PRC and Canadian banks.
-These balance mature at various dates within three months.
+The Group's cash and short-term bank deposits are held in large PRC, Hong Kong and Canadian banks.
+These investments mature at various dates within three months from inception date.
 The exchange rate of RMB is determined by the Government of the PRC and the remittance of funds out of the PRC is subject to exchange restrictions imposed by the Government of the PRC.

-The Group had concentration of credit risk by geographical locations as the other receivables comprise various debtors which are located either in the PRC or Canada for the years ended December 31, 2013 and 2012.
+The Group had concentration of credit risk by geographical locations as the other receivables comprise various debtors which are located either in the PRC or Canada for the years ended December 31, 2014 and 2013.